Skip to main content

 Yes, you can sue anyone for just about anything in civil or small claims court.
 But you need to ask yourself if it is worth your time and money if your chances of winning are not good.

-For most pet owners, it is worth any money to get their beloved pet back.
-The process will involve gathering evidence and witnesses, and presenting everything clearly in front of a judge.
-An attorney will do this for you if you hire one, and odds are you will have a stronger case if an attorney does professional work.
+For most pet owners, getting their beloved pet back is worth any money.
+The process will involve gathering evidence and witnesses and presenting everything clearly before a judge.
+A divorce lawyer will do this for you if you hire one; odds are you will have a stronger case if an attorney does professional work.

 How Will an Attorney Actually Help Me?

-If you are already using a divorce attorney, you can add pet ownership to the docket of other issues they will help you with.
+If you already use a divorce attorney, you can add pet ownership to the docket of other issues they will help you with.

-Since most states view pets as marital property, it can be factored into the rest of your divorce agreement.
-You might offer something your ex wants in return for keeping your pet, and an attorney can help you draft up that agreement.
+Since most states view pets as marital property, you can factor them into the rest of your divorce agreement.
+You might offer something your ex-spouse wants in return for keeping your pet, and an attorney can help you draft up that settlement agreement.

-Your attorney will examine all sides of the property division and tell you what the likely outcome is.
-They can also offer insight into how your ex and their attorney might negotiate, so you can plan proactively.
+Your attorney will examine all sides of the property division and tell you the likely outcome.
+They can also offer insight into how your ex-spouse and their attorney might negotiate so that you can plan proactively.

-If your pet's ownership goes to court, you have a better chance of winning with professionally gathered and presented evidence.
-Your attorney will also coach you on your personal testimony, and they should have a Plan A, B, and C to try and get your pet back.
+If your pet's ownership goes to court, you can win with professionally gathered and presented evidence.
+Your attorney will also coach you on your testimony, and they should have a Plan A, B, and C to try and get your pet back.

 Can I Solve This on My Own or Do I Need an Attorney?